AntonelliLab/seqcap_processor/README.md

 #### Please cite:

-Andermann T, Cano Á, Zizka A, Bacon C, Antonelli A. (2018) SECAPR - A bioinformatics pipeline for the rapid and user-friendly processing of Illumina sequences, from raw reads to alignments.
+**Andermann T**, Cano Á, Zizka A, Bacon C, Antonelli A. (2018) SECAPR - A bioinformatics pipeline for the rapid and user-friendly processing of Illumina sequences, from raw reads to alignments.
 PeerJ Preprints. doi: 10.7287/peerj.preprints.26477v3

 Faircloth BC.
 2015.
 PHYLUCE is a software package for the analysis of conserved genomic loci. bioRxiv. doi: 10.1101/027904.